bigsnarfdude/GolemReboot/README.md

-## 1. copy and configure the configuration file in main.scala.resources
+## 1. copy and configure the configuration file in src/main/resources

 `
 <<<<<<<<<<<<<<<< inside look >>>>>>>>>>>>>>>>>>>>>>>